TheArjunAgarwal/sem3-notes/agth.typ

 ]

 #remark(title: "Implications")[
-Each player gets the same payoff for any pure stratergy in the support of the MSNE stratergy.
+Each player gets the same payoff for any pure stratergy in the support of the MSNE strategy.
 ]